Region 6 (Portland Metro Area) Support Groups

 Other Support Groups & Activities:

-Epilepsy Foundation NW Portland Parent Support Group Parenting a chld with epilepsy is a demanding job that can be isolating and emotionally exhausting.
+Epilepsy Foundation NW Portland Parent Support Group (NW Portland) Parenting a chld with epilepsy is a demanding job that can be isolating and emotionally exhausting.
 We've created a support group that provides a safe and inclusive place to share the challenges and rewards of raising a child with epilepsy.
-We meet on the 2nd Saturday of every month, 10:00-11:30 a.m.
-Good Samaritan Medical, Bldg.
+We meet on the 2nd Saturday of every month, 10:00-11:30 am, Good Samaritan Medical, Bldg.
 2, 1040 NW 22nd Ave., Portland, OR 97210 (2nd Floor Conference Room).
 Free Parking Garage.
-RSVP Rae Lynn Stewart, 503-228-7651, email@example.com
+RSVP Rae Lynn Stewart, 503-228-7651, firstname.lastname@example.org

 "Me Time, Coffee and Tea" (Tualatin) sponsored by the Portland Aspergers Network (PAN).
 Meets from Last Sunday of each month, from 2:00-3:30pm at Panera Bread, 7149 SW Nyberg St., Tualatin, OR (503) 691-2162.
 "An unstructured time for givers of care to older teens (looking towards graduating from high school), young adults, older family members who are on Spectrum, to visit and decompress with others working through similar situations.
 Think of this as a sharing and caring opportunity, a space and time to be with other people who can relate to life with Autism, adulthood and caring for someone.
 Don't hesitate, or put it off...You need to take care of you, too!"
 For more information, go to http://aspergersnet.org/me_time.